andyatterton/radar-patient-check/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the APGL License.
 See `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>